lbonn/rofi/README.md

     rofi -x11 ...

-### Differences with rofi (in wayland mode)
+### Missing features in Wayland mode

+Due to the different architecture and available APIs in Wayland mode, some original rofi features are difficult or impossible to replicate

-  * `-normal-window` flag in Wayland mode.
-Though it is also considered as a toy/deprecated feature in Upstream rofi
+  * `-normal-window` flag.
+Though it is also considered as a toy/deprecated feature in Upstream rofi.
+Not impossible but would require some work.
-  * selecting which monitor to run rofi on in Wayland mode, rofi only shows up on the currently focused monitor
+  * `-monitor -n` for fine-grained selection of monitor to display rofi on
   * some window locations parameters work partially, `x-offset` and `y-offset` are only working from screen edges
-  * some X11-specific options like `-dpi` or fake transparency
+  * fake transparency

-Window switcher mode is now ready to use on compositors with support for wlr-foreign-toplevel-management.
+  * window mode on KWin which implements different protocols than the wlr familiy

 ## Manpage